arosnews/arosnews.github.io/_posts/2024-10-17-64bit-odyssey-and-javascript-story.md

 ![Results](/assets/img/art.png)
 *Results*

-Odyssey 2.0 is capable of closing the gap with modern day browser.
-The key is being able to use multiple processor cores, but also further updates of the engine are needed as well as solving the rendering bottleneck will be necessary.There are a few interesting conclusion visible in the above table.
+There are a few interesting conclusion visible in the above table.

 First, let's look at situation where there is no JIT.
 This is the scenario that is present in Odyssey 2.0 32-bit, as JIT is no longer supported on 32-bit WebKit engine.
 Additionally, existing WebKit-based browsers running on other NG operating systems should also show similar results.
 What is visible in results of CPU-intensive benchmarks is that this scenario reaches only around 5% of performance of modern day browser!
 When it comes to user experience, which of course counts more than pure CPU, the results are around 25% of reference.
 This unfortunately makes for a visible slowdown when browsing heavy JavaScript pages.